 Whether you moved to Beijing with one suitcase or three, it seems that everyone’s belongings double after each year of living in this magical city.
-Tell us if this sounds familiar, your growing collection of stuff is typically made up of souvenirs from your travels, Taobao purchases, items inherited from friends leaving China, and products from home that you brought in 2s or 3s because you swore you couldn’t get the same product here.
+Tell us if this sounds familiar, your growing collection of stuff is typically made up of souvenirs from travel, Taobao purchases, items inherited from friends leaving China, and products from home that you brought in 2s or 3s because you swore you couldn’t get the same product here.

 Honestly, it feels good to have an apartment filled with everything you need to live your best in China.
 The only real time this sucks is when you’re moving…

 If you’ve moved within Beijing before then you’re probably familiar with the English friendly Eva’s Services (Wechat: ILD1508030807/Tel: 18655881325).
 Eva’s Services is a contact that gets passed around a lot during moving season, especially among foreigners who don’t speak Chinese.
-While we’ve used Eva’s Services before and were happy with her we recently learned about a new moving hack that is slightly cheaper and ON-DEMAND.
+While we’ve used Eva’s Services before and were happy with her services, we recently learned about a new moving hack that is slightly cheaper and ON-DEMAND.
 Imagine tapping a button and getting a moving van plus movers within the hour – we loved it.

 (Thank you to Nina for putting us on to this).